-Your pension will be the rate of pension you have at the date of your death, and will therefore include any enhancements for Incapacity.
-Any reductions for other early payment are ignored.
+Your pension will be the rate of pension you have at the date of your death, and will therefore include, for example, any enhancements for Full Incapacity and any reductions for early payment.

-However, if you commuted part of your pension in order to provide a lump sum on retirement or surrendered for extra survivor's pension, this commutation or surrender will be ignored for the purposes of calculating your Partner's pension.
+However, if you commuted part of your pension in order to provide a larger lump sum on retirement or surrendered for extra survivor's pensions, this commutation or surrender will be ignored for the purposes of calculating your Spouse's pension.